 Looking for the best PS4 external hard drives?
 You've come to the right place.
 There’s no denying that the PS4 is a tremendous console, but it's pretty limited when it comes to the amount of storage on offer - especially when you consider the sheer size of some of today's biggest games.

 Sony’s huge game library means that people will have undoubtedly amassed a large collection of titles, and that means more storage is necessary if you want them all to be accessible.
-The good news is that Sony is open about adding capacity to the console, with accessible internals and support for external drives.
+The good news is that Sony is open about adding capacity to the console, with accessible internals as well as support for external drives for those who are less keen on cracking open their consoles.

-Thankfully, tere are loads of external storage options to choose from, and they fall into three categories: external desktop drives, external portable drives, and external SSDs.
+Thankfully, there are loads of external storage options to choose from, and they fall into three categories: external desktop drives, external portable drives, and external SSDs.

 If you need a huge capacity drive but don't want to break the bank, you’ll be best off picking up an external desktop drive.
 However, these disks tend to have middling speeds, and their reliance on conventional 3.5in hard disks means they’re not very portable.

 External portable hard disks are a little more expensive because they use smaller 2.5in hard disks, but they still offer huge capacities inside tiny packages.
 Don’t expect blazing fast speeds, though – most of these products only match or narrowly outpace what the PS4 can already offer.

 If you’ve got the need for speed, you’ll need an external SSD.
 These products are far quicker than the PS4’s internal drives, which means better loading times – and many SSDs are so fast that they can be used without issue on future consoles, too.
 However, external SSDs are pricier than hard disks and you won't get as much storage, so you miss out on capacity unless you pay a high price.